Chapter 8:

 ‘Come,’ she said gently.
 ‘Before night falls, we need to reinforce the shrine’s defenses.
 You promised to help.’

-He pushed himself up, tucking the handkerchief into a pocket.
+He tucked the handkerchief into a pocket.

 ‘Right.
 I did.’